SRD-Archive/srd-archive/Heroic Cairn (Revised)/Heroic Cairn - Revised.md

 Revised Edition

-**Cairn** is an adventure game for one facilitator (the **Warden**) and at least one other player.
-Players act as hardened adventurers exploring a dark & mysterious Wood filled with strange folk, hidden treasure, and unspeakable monstrosities.

-**Heroic Cairn** consolidates and updates Cairn rules for ancestries, classes, combat and spell modifiers, and includes additional spells.
+**Heroic Cairn** consolidates and updates Cairn with rules for ancestries, classes with  additional rules and spells.
+It’s goal is to fold a little flavor 5e back in to Cairn.

 Heroic Cairn is licensed CC-BY-SA 4.0 by Senator Bix.

 ## Acknowledgments